 Having charisma is quite useful in terms of your career, especially if it’s in a PR context.
 It’s also a great trait to have if you’re a teacher or a social influencer, like a celebrity or news anchor.

 But in a more personal context, how does charisma play into relationships?
 Is it as useful as it sounds, or is it just a characteristic reserved for extroverts?

 The best part is that charismatic people are very attractive.
-Looks hardly matter when the person standing in front of you is giving off a positive vibe and energy.
+Looks hardly matters when the person standing in front of you is giving off an explosive positive vibe and energy.

 There has always been an air of vagueness surrounding the idea of charisma.
 Why do people have it?
 How do people get it?

 The answers, thankfully, have been provided *albeit theoretically* by Dr. Ronald Riggio of Claremont McKenna College.
 Here’s what makes a person charismatic and how you can apply these principles to your own lives.

 This means that they are able to communicate their feelings effectively and immediately.
 If you can honestly express yourself, your relationships will be better off for it.
 [Read: How to be more social – 22 ways to genuinely connect with others]